Software Setup

 Important

-You must use the specific Raspberry Pi OS version listed here or the PiFinder software will not work.
-The software is designed and tested for a specific version with each release.
+You must use the specific Raspberry Pi OS version listed here, or the PiFinder software will not work.
+We design and test the software for one specific version with each release.

 • Select the 64-Bit version of Pi OS (Legacy) Lite (No Desktop Environment)